Unity-Technologies/com.unity.services.samples.matchplay/README.md

 ### Unity Matchmaker

-Now that we have our server fleet, we can set up the Matchmaker.
-Select Matchmaker Setup Guide.
-You can click through Integrate Matchmaker for this guide, as the sample already has it integrated in the project.
+Now that we have our server fleet, we can set up the Matchmaker by selecting **Matchmaker Setup Guide**.
+You can click through **Integrate Matchmaker** for this guide, as the sample already has it integrated in the project.

 1. Select **Create Queue** and enter a name for the queue.
 The queue name must be between 1 and 36 characters and contain only alphanumeric or hyphen characters.
 2. Name the queue 'casual-queue' and set the maximum players on a ticket to 10.